Second-degree AV block: Mobitz type 1 (Wenckebach) & Mobitz type 2 block

 Second-degree AV block: ECG criteria, clinical characteristics & management

-• Second-degree AV block Mobitz type II is characterized by sporadically occurring blocks, without any Wenckebach phenomenon.
+- Second-degree AV block Mobitz type II is characterized by sporadically occurring blocks, without the Wenckebach phenomenon.

 Second-degree AV block Mobitz type I (Wenckebach block)

-As mentioned above, second-degree AV block Mobitz type 1 is sometimes referred to as Wenckebach block.
-However, Wenckebach phenomenon may also occur in sinoatrial (SA) block which is why the term should not be used.
+Second-degree AV block Mobitz type 1 is sometimes referred to as Wenckebach block.
+However, the Wenckebach phenomenon may also occur in sinoatrial (SA) block which is why the term should not be used specifically for AV blocks.

 Mobitz type 1 block is characterized by a gradual prolongation of the PR interval over a few heart cycles until an atrial impulse is completely blocked, which manifests on the ECG as a P-wave not followed by a QRS complex.
 This cycle repeats itself over and over again, such that every cycle ends with a blocked P-wave.
 Refer to Figure 1.